 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-urban fantasy that was published by Berkley on January 6, 2009 and has 288 pages.
+urban fantasy in Paperback edition that was published by Berkley on January 6, 2009 and has 288 pages.

 Explore it on Goodreads or Amazon.